ricklentz/dash-google-auth/README.md

    under the section **OAuth 2.0 client IDs**.

 4. Replace `authorized_emails` in `app.py` with whatever
    Google emails you want to grant access to your app.
-In production, I'd recommend getting these from a database instead.
+It is recommended that you getting these from a persistance layer.

 5. Run `python app.py` and open [localhost](http://localhost:8050/) in a
    browser window to try it out!
 If the app loads automatically without